newdoug/mlc/README.txt

 ** Common file types - see below
 *** Likely need to borrow some from other sources and may need to worry about copyright stuff?
 *** Some will require large amounts of storage, like videos
+* NOTE: maybe do something extremely similar, but just on the plaintext.
+  Basically the whole process including good feature determination.
+At lesat a couple of reasons:
+  * If the ML model learns what things about the plaintext are important, then maybe the same or similar (possibly just shifted or maybe some linear or noticeable transformation) would apply to the ciphertext somehow.
+      * TODO: some way to automate detecting this?
+Imagine what a human might do when looking at it and trying to find similarities.
+        * If even one case turns up, could break the crypto.
+  * Could be a useful enough application by itself.
+    * Could easily turn it into a website (don't keep data stored in case it's something illegal) with ads or some other monetization scheme - make some money.
+    * If developing it, running "strings" on input and taking note and/or existance of strings and ocation(s) would be useful.
+      * Keeping track of certain portions of files would probably be useful too.
+        Especially first few bytes (where magic numbers/strings/values usually are).
+Magic elsewhere (in sub-structures, for example) wouldn't be as easily.
+      * binwalk that recursively finds stuff may primarily look for magic.
+How would that work here?

 * Maybe turn certain things or everything into services so that we can constantly be generating and/or obtaining data and running it trough the pipeline to other steps and constantly improving the model.
 ** Being able to use the model for classification while submitting training data?